 Wicking Pad: This portion of the test strip contains additional absorbent material that acts as a sink to facilitate the movement of the sample through the test strip and maintain capillary flow.

-In the context of LMO testing using the lateral flow assay, the test strip is placed in a crude protein extract and a positive result is indicated by the appearance of a test line due to the antibody recognition of the transgenic protein as well as the presence of a control line which indicates that the test is functioning as expected.
+In the context of LMO testing using the lateral flow assay, the test strip is placed in a crude protein extract of the seed or plant part and a positive result is indicated by the appearance of a test line due to the antibody recognition of the transgenic protein as well as the presence of a control line which indicates that the test is functioning as expected.
 The absence of a control line renders the test invalid even if the test line displays a colour change, as indicated in figure 2.